-My wife and I have three children in elementary school and/or preschool, so the opportunity for “escape weekends” have been few and far between for a very long time.
+My wife and I have three children in elementary school and/or preschool, so the opportunity for weekend getaways, which we fondly refer to as “escape weekends,” have been few and far between for a very long time.
 When we get those opportunities – usually thanks to a generous grandparent – we deeply enjoy the chance for a bit of “us time.”

 Still, an escape weekend isn’t an excuse to go break the bank.
 We strive to escape the stresses of our day-to-day life for a little while, but that doesn’t mean we need to add to those stresses.

 How to Pull Off A Weekend Getaway on a Budget

 Think about experience, not location.

 Why do we want this weekend of escape?
 We want to spend it together, first and foremost.
 The real value in an escape weekend is to retreat from the stresses of your everyday life and to perform “maintenance” on your relationship by spending time together.
 Those two things, above all, are the sign of an escape weekend with your partner.